BuildMyDapp/vera-md/rent-collateral.md

         }
 ```

-## Step 2
+## Step 2:-

 ### Web3 Function
-to stop lending we have `cancelLeasing` function in smartcontract
+to stop the NFT's leasing, we have to call `cancelLeasing` function in smartcontract.

 - ### cancelLeasing (3 parameters):
 ```nftAddresses[]```,